joseeden/joeden/docs/005-Cybersecurity/007-Assessment-and-Testing/065-Audits-and-Assessments.md

 - Ensures the organization is in compliance with legal regulatory requirements.
 - Addresses any issues raised by auditors.

+## Assessment Techniques

+### Baseline Reporting

+Baseline reporting involves establishing a standard for system performance and security, which serves as a reference for identifying deviations and potential issues.

+- Provides an initial review of a system's security status.
+- Helps in tracking changes and detecting anomalies.
+- Used to ensure compliance with security policies and standards.

+For more information, please [Security Baselines](/docs/005-Cybersecurity/008-Security-Operations/049-Security-Baseline.md)

+### Attack Surface Review

+An attack surface review assesses all potential entry points that an attacker could exploit within a system.

+- Identifies and evaluates all possible vulnerabilities and exposure points.
+- Helps in prioritizing security measures based on risk.
+- Aims to reduce the number of potential attack vectors.

+These reviews make heavy use of port, vulnerability, and application scanners.
+They adopt the mindset of an attacker, seeking possible ways to exploit the system.

+### Code Reviews

+Code reviews involve examining the source code to identify and address security vulnerabilities and coding errors.

+- Ensures that code adheres to security best practices and standards.
+- Detects potential vulnerabilities before the code is deployed.
+- Improves code quality and reduces the risk of security flaws.

+Mature organizations integrate pper-based code reviews into their software promotion and release processes.
+They also use design reviews to vet development plans prior to creating code.

+### Architecture Reviews

+Architecture reviews assess the design and structure of a system to identify potential security weaknesses.

+- Evaluates the overall system design for security gaps and risks.
+- Ensures that security principles are integrated into the architecture.
+- Helps in identifying and addressing potential issues early in the design phase.

 ## Internal Assessments

 An in-depth analysis to identify and assess potential risks and vulnerabilities in an organization's information systems.